pietro-sillano/pietro-sillano.github.io/_pages/about.md

 <h2> Why SullivanStuff? </h2>
 There was an inside joke between me and my roommates and we choose three pseudonyms: “Sullivan” reminds my surname (that's what they said ).
 While “stuff” well...
 I have many interests and I really like to experiment and learn new things, and this is my attempt to write about them (hoping to improve my writing skills as well).
-I will talk mainly about my experience as a physics student and as an ML & tech.
-While in the future I want to start writing about books that I liked, foods that I tried and who knows!
+I will talk mainly about my experience as a physics student and as an ML & tech passionate.
+While in the future I want to start writing about books, food science and who knows!
 See you there!